meowosaurus/aa-simplewiki/README.md

 # SimpleWiki
-A simple wiki system for alliance auth.
+A simple wiki plugin for alliance auth.
 It supports multiple pages with different sections.
 Every page and every section can have their own icon.
+Written in Python with Django.

 # Contents
 * [Current Features](#current-features)